 The Council's Corporate Plan has four key aims, and below we have highlighted some of our achievements last year in relation to each of them.

-Help create a safer and healthier environment for our residents to live and work - This aim covers our objectives around housing, leisure, community safety and the effectiveness of our strategic partnerships.
+Supporting our communities to create a healthier, safer, cleaner High Peak - This aim covers our objectives around housing, leisure, public amenities, community safety and the effectiveness of our strategic partnerships.
 Last year we: